-Drugs, cigarettes and alcohol: Party boats in Na Trang top even the 'all you can drink' Zambezi trips in Victoria Falls.
+Local poisons for the body: Party boats in Na Trang top even the 'all you can drink' Zambezi trips in Victoria Falls.
 If excess is your thing don't miss taking one.
 On the illegal side, grass as the US army discovered is normally available.

 Miss at your peril: Northern Laos/Vietnam - 'Highlight of Independent Travel'